Last updated on

 “Lead-Acid Equivalent” Lithium Batteries

 There is a growing offering from numerous obscure brands for direct “lead-acid replacement” lithium batteries.
 Those are often assembled from a large number of small cylindrical cells complemented with an over-voltage/under-voltage protection circuit and a crude cell balancing scheme.
 They are small-size, cheap, self-contained and often poorly executed versions of the battery systems mentioned above.
-They are almost invariably advertised with charging voltages of 14.4-14.6V (and sometimes even higher), which would quickly damage the cells: nothing within the battery is going to do anything about the charging voltage being excessive, for too long etc. The high-voltage protection is always set far too high in order to allow connecting them to any automotive system without tripping it: it just has to be.
+They are almost invariably advertised with charging voltages as high as 14.4-14.6V (and now 14.8V as of 2018!), which would quickly damage the cells: nothing within the battery can possibly do anything about the charging voltage being excessive, for too long etc. The high-voltage protection is always set far too high in order to allow connecting them to any automotive system without tripping it: it just has to be.
 It is a “catastrophic failure protection” only, it won’t prevent ruining the cells gradually.
 If the high-voltage protection trips, it will open the charging circuit and destroy the alternator if the engine is running: this is the only thing it can do!
 As long as the charge and discharge currents are within the capability of the disconnect relay, as a single unit, such a battery could perform acceptably on an installation where charging voltages have been adjusted suitably low not to stress lithium cells.
 In this case, the balancing circuit will never manage to operate.
 They are generally not suitable for installation in parallel for building larger systems, because this equates to paralleling strings of cells, even current distribution cannot be preserved and there is a risk of burning out the protection relays.
 Some of these “replacement” packaged batteries have continuous current ratings as low as 30A… because high-current disconnect relays are expensive.
 These issues around the adequacy of the protection system don’t always arise however: sometimes there is simply none built-in!